orbitalquark/scinterm/doc/01_Usage.md

   drawing arrow shapes).
 * Caret settings like period, line style, and width are not supported (terminals use block carets with their own period definitions).
-* Code pages other than UTF-8 have not been tested and it is possible ncurses does not support them.
+* Code pages other than UTF-8 have not been tested and it is possible some curses implementations do not support them.
 * Edge lines are not displayed properly (the line is drawn over by text lines).
 * Extra ascent and decent for lines is not supported.
 * Fold lines are not supported (`surface->LineTo()` is not supported).